-All non-budget documentation (use templates where provided) is to be prepared using standard 8.5" × 11" paper with 1-inch margins (top, bottom, left, right) and a font size no smaller than Times New Roman 11 point.
+All non-budget documentation (use templates when provided) is to be prepared using standard $8.5^{\circ} \times 11^{\circ}$ paper with 1-inch margins (top, bottom, left, right) and a font size no smaller than Times New Roman 11 point.
 This is a requirement for all pages included in the document (i.e., table of contents, references, etc.).
 The preferred file format is Adobe Portable Document Format (PDF) for all documents except for spreadsheets.
 All spreadsheets are to be uploaded in Excel file format to the online application.
 Do NOT lock any cells in the spreadsheet.